Adaptive Multilevel Newton: A Quadratically Convergent Optimization Method: Convergence Analysis

-The global convergence behavior of multilevel Newton methods for strictly convex functions has been thoroughly analyzed and shown to align with that of the classical Newton method (see, e.g., \cite{ho2019newton, tsipinakis2023lowrank, tsipinakis2024multilevel}).
-However, its local convergence analysis remains weaker compared to the well-established local behavior of the classical Newton method.
-In this section, we fill this gap by presenting a local convergence analysis of Algorithm~\ref{alg: multilevel}, establishing its quadratic rate under two settings: \begin{enumerate}[(i)] \item strongly convex functions with Lipschitz-continuous Hessians; \item self-concordant functions. \end{enumerate} In this section we simplify the notation as follows: the gradient and the Hessian at iteration $k$ are denoted $\nabla f_k \coloneq \nabla f(x_k)$ and $\nabla^2 f_k \coloneq \nabla^2 f(x_k)$, respectively.
+The above discussion shows that the global convergence behavior of the multilevel Newton methods for strictly convex functions aligns with that of the classical Newton method, (similar reductions in the value of the objective function have been shown in \cite{nesterov2018lectures, boyd2004convex}).
+However, their local convergence analyses remain weaker compared to the well-established local behavior of the classical Newton method.
+In this section, we fill this gap by presenting a local convergence analysis of Algorithm~\ref{alg: multilevel}, establishing its quadratic rate under two settings: \begin{enumerate}[(i)] \item strongly convex functions with Lipschitz-continuous Hessians; \item strictly convex self-concordant functions. \end{enumerate} In this section we simplify the notation as follows: the gradient and the Hessian at iteration $k$ are denoted $\nabla f_k \coloneq \nabla f(x_k)$ and $\nabla^2 f_k \coloneq \nabla^2 f(x_k)$, respectively.
 We will perform an analysis of \cref{alg: multilevel} in more generic form that allows for $R_i$ to vary at each iteration.
 The operator $R_{i, k}$ denotes the restriction operator at level $i$ and iteration $k$.
 Therefore, for the purposes of this section, all quantities of \cref{sec: new multilevel} involving $R_i$ should be replaced with $R_{i, k}$.
 We moreover define